Codex Athous Lavrensis: Description

 The General epistles are in an unusual order (1-2 Peter, James, 1-3 John, and Jude; James usually comes before 1 Peter).
 There is also a shorter ending to the Gospel of Mark before the longer version.
-This is similar to the ending found in other Greek New Testament manuscripts, such as Codex Regius and all other Greek codices in which the general epistles appear.
+This is similar to the ending found in other Greek New Testament manuscripts, such as Codex Regius (L) and all other Greek codices in which the general epistles appear.